Other Stations - Other Polk County Stations - Who's Who - Details

 The station carried special events, too, such as live coverage of the Apollo 11 moon landing, and on a number of occasions, stayed on the air around-the-clock to provide listeners with up to the minute hurricane information.
 Local remote broadcasts became a tradition – Sunday church services, the annual Easter sunrise service, Winter Haven High School baccalaureate and football games, events at the Florida Citrus Showcase, Boston Red Sox spring training games, and many others.
 Programming in the 1960’s included popular music with an hour of classical in the afternoon.
 At night the kids took over at 8:00 for a teen request show.

-Known as a station that actively supported its community, WSIR, in its first year, revived plans to build a permanent concrete football stadium for Winter Haven High School’s Denison Field.
-With additional underwriting by area businesses, the project became a reality.
-And program director Dick Eyrich broke a marathon announcing record in a stunt to publicize a fund-raising campaign for improvements to Winter Haven Hospital.
+In its first year on the air, WSIR, with additional underwriting by area businesses, helped spearhead plans to build a permanent concrete football stadium for Winter Haven High School’s Denison Field.
+And, in another fund-raising campaign, program director Dick Eyrich broke a marathon announcing record while trying to raise money for improvements to Winter Haven Hospital.

-In the early 50’s WSIR constructed a new office and studio building at the tower/transmitter site on Lake Howard and also acquired a new mobile unit for on-the-scene broadcasts.
-A daytime power increase to 500 watts was granted by the FCC in the 1960’s, and still another in the mid 1970’s to 1,000 watts.
+Around 1950, WSIR constructed a new office and studio building at the tower/transmitter site on Lake Howard and also acquired a new mobile unit for on-the-scene broadcasts.
+The FCC granted a daytime power increase to 500 watts in the mid 1960’s, and still another in the late 1970’s to 1,000 watts.
+In the mid 80’s, power was boosted to 1000 watts unlimited.

-Over the years, there were many changes to WSIR’s ownership structure.
-After a few years, Brandstetter sold his interest and moved back to Houston where he had been head of the school district’s speech department.
-In 1955, Allman sold his stock to Mutual radio network personality Tom Moore became president of Hundred Lakes Broadcasting, a group that consisted of Larry Rollins, station bookkeeper Nellie Barber, and chief engineer Orden Craig.
-However, Moore stayed only a few years and sold his interest, and Rollins took over as president of the company.
-By 1960 Barber had sold her part to Arnold Silvert, leaving Rollins the major stockholder).
-Silvert left to invest in Lakeland’s WVFM.
-In 1973 Hundred Lakes sold WSIR to Cypress Central Communications (Randall E. Jeffery, president).
-Another owner in later years was Bill Histed, the owner of the Mulberry Press.
-Today (2009) Rejoice 1490 WSIR is owned by Anscombe Broadcasting Group Ltd., and continues to broadcast 24 hours a day from its studios on Lake Howard Drive.
+Over the years, there were many changes in WSIR’s ownership.
+After a few years, Brandstetter sold his interest and moved back to Houston.
+In 1956, Allman sold his stock to Mutual radio network personality Tom Moore, who became president of Hundred Lakes Broadcasting, a newly formed group that also consisted of Larry Rollins, station bookkeeper Nellie Barber, and chief engineer Orden Craig.
+However, Moore stayed only a short time and then sold his interest, with Rollins taking over as president of the company.
+By 1960 Barber had sold her part to Arnold Silvert, who became the station’s sales manager.

 Station History